 16 Feminist fictions: a critique of Indian feminism

 18 Dalit women’s experience: toward a Dalit feminist theory

 Aakash Singh Rathore is a Fellow of the Indian Institute of Advanced Study, Shimla, and an International Fellow of the Centre for Ethics and Global Politics-LUISS, Rome, Italy.
 He has taught at Jawaharlal Nehru University and other universities, including Delhi, Toronto, Berlin, Rutgers and Pennsylvania.
-He is the author of eight books, including Indian Political Theory (2017), Plato’s Labyrinth (2018) and A Philosophy of Autobiography (2019), Ambedkar's Preamble: A Secret History of the Constitution of India (2020), and is chief editor of B. R. Ambedkar: The Quest for Justice (5 volumes, forthcoming).
+He is the author of eight books, including Indian Political Theory (2017), Plato’s Labyrinth (2018), A Philosophy of Autobiography (2019), and Ambedkar's Preamble: A Secret History of the Constitution of India (2020), and is chief editor of B. R. Ambedkar: The Quest for Justice (5 volumes).
 He is the series editor of Rethinking India (14 volumes, forthcoming) and editor of its first volume, Vision for a Nation (with Ashis Nandy).
-Among his other forthcoming works are B. R. Ambedkar: A Definitive Biography and Mind and Muscle.
+Among his other forthcoming works are B. R. Ambedkar: A Biography and Mind and Muscle.
 He is also an Ironman triathlete, and has finished five Ironman triathlons.

 'This book is a study of Indian feminist thought with caste at its centre.
 It looks at the places where Dalit feminism has diverged from dominant-caste feminism and considers analogies drawn between Dalit- and black-feminist activism and movements.
 It also examines at length what the legacies of Jotirao Phule, Pandita Ramabai and BR Ambedkar did for Dalit feminist thinking.'

 - The Caravan

 'Bringing Indian and Hispanic feminists together.'